-Twenty-two years after their Game Boy Advance debut, Pokémon FireRed and LeafGreen have officially muscled their way into the Pokemon franchise's all-time top 10 best-sellers, and it's entirely down to their recent Nintendo Switch ports.
+Twenty-two years after their Game Boy Advance debut, Pokémon FireRed and LeafGreen have officially broken into the Pokemon franchise's all-time top 10 best-sellers, powered entirely by their recent Nintendo Switch ports.

-Nintendo's fiscal year results for the period ending March 2026 confirm the Switch re-releases moved over 4 million copies, lifting the duo's lifetime total to around 16 million units.
-That's enough to land them at ninth place on the series' all-time sales chart, sandwiched between Pokemon Ruby and Sapphire (16.2 million) and Pokemon Black and White (15.6 million).
-The data was highlighted by Serebii's Joe Merrick on social media shortly after Nintendo published the financial report.
+Nintendo's fiscal year results for the period ending March 2026 confirm the Switch re-releases shifted over 4 million copies, pushing the duo's lifetime total to roughly 16 million units.
+That lands them at ninth place on the series' all-time sales chart, squeezed between Pokemon Ruby and Sapphire (16.2 million) and Pokemon Black and White (15.6 million).
+Joe Merrick from Serebii flagged the data on social media shortly after Nintendo published the financial report.

 FireRed's iconic Charizard title screen